Biden, Sanders Highlight Familiar Split In Democratic Party

 Bernie Sanders and Joe Biden are very much on each other's minds.

-At his campaign rally in Philadelphia Saturday, Biden went off script — twice — to deride a protester with a whistle.
+At his campaign rally in Philadelphia on Saturday, the former vice president went off script — twice — to deride a protester with a whistle.

 "That must be Bernie or somebody," Biden said, raising eyebrows and drawing laughs.

-Minutes later, with Biden talking about unity and governing amid more background whistling, he used the whistler as a punch line.
+Minutes later, with Biden talking about unity and governing amid more background whistling, he used the whistler as a punchline.

 "You know, there's serious work that has to be done," Biden said, "but it's not being done by a president who wakes up in the middle of the night and wages war on Twitter or like the guy on the whistle back there.
 Wonder whose campaign he's with?"

-In those two off-hand remarks, Biden flashed a raw look at his view of the difference between himself and Sanders when it comes to governing – an adult seeking consensus or a kooky guy with a whistle.
+In those two offhand remarks, Biden flashed a raw look at his view of the difference between himself and Sanders when it comes to governing – an adult seeking consensus or a kooky guy with a whistle.

-Sanders swatted back the next day on NBC's Meet the Press, noting that while beating President Trump was "No. 1," that was "not enough."
+Sanders, a senator from Vermont, swatted back the next day on NBC's Meet the Press, noting that while beating President Trump was "No. 1," that was "not enough."

 "I understand that our campaign is unique in the sense that we're going to try to win the Democratic primary, that we are going to try to beat Trump, but you know what else we're going to try to do?
 We're going to try to transform the United States of America. ...
 So our campaign has a different goal.
 It's to transform this country, and we're taking on the entire establishment when we do that."